MSc Accounting and FinanceFind a programme

 |Start date||September 2017|

-This taught programme will advance your knowledge beyond the material that you will have encountered in your undergraduate studies.
+This is a specialist taught programme, which will advance your knowledge beyond the material that you will have encountered in your undergraduate studies.
 It is research-led and will draw heavily on academic literature as a means to enhance your ability to critically analyse technical aspects of accounting and finance practice and governance.
 In the first term you will explore contemporary issues in accounting and corporate finance and develop key skills in both quantitative and qualitative research methods.
 These skills will prepare you for the more advanced units taught in the second term.
 The final part of the MSc is a research-based dissertation.
 For those planning on undertaking a PhD, either at Bristol or elsewhere, the dissertation represents an important bridge between taught and advanced research studies.